UMass Women's Basketball Falls At Northeastern, 78-51

 BOSTON - Freshman guard Jasmine Harris had a career-high 14 points, including 11 in the second half; however, UMass women's basketball fell on Northeastern's Solomon Court, 78-51 on Saturday afternoon.
 Harris also notched personal bests with four made three-pointers and 22 minutes played while sophomore guard Emily Mital added 11 points and freshman guard Rashida Timbilla grabbed a team-high seven rebounds.

-Northeastern keyed in from behind the arc early to take a 12-4 advantage with 15:53 remaining in the first half, hitting their first trio of three-point attempts to buoy the charge.
+Northeastern keyed in from behind the arc early to take a 12-4 advantage with 15:53 remaining in the first half, hitting its first trio of three-point attempts to buoy the charge.
 The Minutewomen answered with buckets from outside to drop the deficit to 12-10 at the 13:22 mark.
 Redshirt-sophomore forward Millie Niggeling checked in with 14:45 to play and drained a trey on the ensuing trip down the floor.
 Harris followed two possessions later with the first of four three-pointers the freshman produced on the day to mark the 6-0 run.

 However, the Huskies continued to knock down their attempts from outside to widen the gap to 43-23 at halftime.
 Northeastern finished the frame 8-for-13 on three-pointers (61.5 pct.) and totaled a 51.7 field goal percentage overall (15-of-29).

-UMass shot well to start the second half, hitting five of their first nine attempts (55.6 percent), but was unable to drop the deficit below 17.
+UMass shot well to start the second half, hitting five of its first nine attempts (55.6 percent), but was unable to drop the deficit below 17.
 Niggeling knocked down a jumper near the free throw line to cut the Northeastern advantage to 54-37 with 13:19 remaining in the contest; however, the Huskies were able to knock down their attempts down the stretch to maintain the lead and earn the 78-51 decision.

 The Minutewomen finished 18-for-51 from the field (35.3 percent), including hitting 36.4 percent of their three-point attempts (8-for-22).
 Northeastern went 29-for-59 overall (49.2 percent) and 8-for-19 from behind the arc (42.1 percent).
 The teams earned nearly identical free throw percentages, as UMass hit 7 of 11 attempts (63.6) while the Huskies knocked down 12-of-19 (63.2).